Old Testament: Kings

 Approximately 93 references

 King of Israel (c.
 874–853 BC) who married Jezebel, a Phoenician princess, and promoted Baal worship throughout Israel.
-His conflict with Elijah on Mount Carmel is a watershed moment (1 Kings 18).
-Seized Naboth's vineyard through judicial murder (1 Kings 21).
-Died in battle at Ramoth-gilead despite Micaiah's warning (1 Kings 22).
-Described as doing "more to provoke the LORD God of Israel than all the kings of Israel before him."
+His confrontation with Elijah on Mount Carmel is recorded in 1 Kings 18.
+He seized Naboth's vineyard through judicial murder (1 Kings 21) and died in battle at Ramoth-gilead despite Micaiah's warning (1 Kings 22).
+Scripture records that he did more to provoke the LORD God of Israel than all the kings before him.

 Key references: 1 Kings 16:28, 1 Kings 16:29, 1 Kings 16:30, 1 Kings 16:33, 1 Kings 17:1, 1 Kings 18:1, 1 Kings 18:2, 1 Kings 18:3, 1 Kings 18:5, 1 Kings 18:6 (and 71 more)